The Apache Incubator provides services to projects which want to enter the Apache Software Foundation (ASF).

 See a keynote The Apache Way, by Rich Bowen at MesosCon Europe in 2017 for a good background of how the ASF operates and what its values are.

 A more general talk on Effective open source management by Shane Curcuru, from ApacheCon North America 2017.

 For how to get out of the Incubator and become a successful TLP see John D. Ament talk Navigating the Incubator Trenches from ApacheCon North America 2017.

 Apache Incubator: the gateway into the Apache Way by Roman Shaposhnik and Suresh Marru at ApacheCon North America 2014.

-See also the Life In The Apache Incubator video, where former Incubator PMC chair Jukka Zitting presents the Incubator, at ApacheCon Europe 2012.
+See also the Life In The Apache Incubator video, in which former Incubator PMC chair Jukka Zitting presents the Incubator, from ApacheCon Europe 2012.

 The Apache Software Foundation provides organizational, legal, and financial support for a broad range of open source software projects.

 The Foundation provides an established framework for intellectual property and financial contributions that simultaneously limits potential legal exposure for the contributors.

 Through a collaborative and meritocratic development process known as "the Apache Way", Apache projects deliver enterprise-grade, freely-available software products that attract large communities of users.